-Fibrocystic and fibrotic liver diseases have been reported in a very small number of cases of BBS.
-More recently, there is an awareness of the likelihood of co-existent non-alcoholic fatty liver disease (NAFLD) that is driven by obesity and type 2 diabetes.
-This is a chronic condition that can evolve over many years.
-It can manifest within a spectrum of disease that ranges from simple fat accumulation (hepatic steatosis) that has few, if any clinical consequences, to inflammation (steatohepatitis) and in some cases scarring that can lead to liver cirrhosis.
+Fibrocystic liver disease (problem with the biliary system) and fibrotic liver disease (scar tissue build-up) have been reported in a very small number of cases of BBS.
+Co-existent metabolic dysfunction-associated steatotic liver disease (MASLD) can evolve over many years, driven by obesity and type 2 diabetes.
+It can manifest within a spectrum of disease that ranges from simple fat accumulation that has few, if any clinical consequences, to inflammation (metabolic-associated steatohepatitis: MASH) and in some cases scarring that can lead to liver cirrhosis.
 It is progressive in some, but not all, patients.
-Managing the condition relies on staging the severity of NAFLD and treating the conditions that predispose to it, namely reducing weight and optimising blood sugar control in patients with diabetes.
+Managing the condition relies on staging the severity of steatotic liver disease (SLD) and treating the conditions that predispose to it, namely reducing weight and optimising blood sugar control in patients with diabetes.